aarkatkar/MGP-Seq/README.md

 Steps 1-5 are the same as predicting Gene Sequences

 6. Download the desired Reference Transcript through the drop-down menu
-7. Specify an exon seed length the alignment algorithm.
+7. Specify an exon seed length for the alignment algorithm.
 The length should always be a positive integer and is optimally between 10-14.
 The default length = 12 will work for most cases.
 If an alignment fails, nudging the seed length to 11 or 13 might fix the problem
 8. Click "Impute"

 <p align="center">